- To open the Layers, click the Layers icon from the Main Toolbar.

 The following example workflow is intended to increase your understanding of Map Themes.

-- Click the Menu Icon (three dots) at the bottom of Layers, then click Open.
+- Click the Open button at the bottom of Layers.
 The Open Map Views window appears.

 Note: Home is the default Map Theme set up by your Administrator.
 It is the best practice not to overwrite the Home Map Theme.